 Do I Need Pet Insurance?

-With the advancement of science, technology, and medicine, veterinary care is becoming more advanced with a greater capability of healing and curing diseases that were previously untraceable.
-MRI’s, CT Scans, and Ultrasounds are becoming routine tools to help diagnose and treat our furry companions.
+With the advancement of science, technology, and medicine, veterinary care is becoming more advanced, with a greater capability of healing and curing diseases which were previously untreatable.
+MRI’s, CT Scans, and ultrasound examinations are becoming routine tools to help diagnose and treat our furry companions.
 This is a great thing.
-However, with more advanced diagnostics and treatments come higher expenses that can translate to higher costs to our clients.
+However, with more advanced diagnostics and treatments come higher expenses, that can translate to higher costs for our clients.
 As Veterinarians, our goal is to keep and make pets healthy.
 One understandable obstacle to this is finance.
-In the following article, I will discuss the benefits of Pet Insurance in helping to keep costs down for our clients and make all the benefits of advancement in medicine affordable options for your pet.
+In the following article, I will discuss the benefits of pet insurance in helping to keep costs down for our clients, and making all the benefits of advancement in medicine affordable options for your pet.

 Pet insurance companies have been growing in number and popularity in the United States over the past 20 years.
 Today, there are numerous companies offering plans to pet owners across the company.
 Not all companies are the same although they share some similarities.

-1) All pet insurance companies offer a model where you pay the veterinarian and are reimbursed directly for their care.
+1) All pet insurance companies offer a model where you pay the veterinarian, and are reimbursed directly for their care.
 Insurance companies do this after seeing price inflation in the human health care system.
-By keeping all payments directly to the pet owner, this helps reduce medical inflation, keeping costs lower to the pet owner.
+Keeping all payments directly to the pet owner helps reduce medical inflation, keeping costs lower for the pet owner.

 1) Some companies cover routine wellness care, some do not.
 This includes annual examinations, vaccinations, and routine yearly testing including heartworm and Lyme disease.
 Pet insurance is really designed to cover illness and accidents where costs of care can range from hundreds to thousands of dollars.
 Companies that offer routine wellness coverage likely pass these costs along in the form of higher premiums to the consumer.